thepoly/docs/Style Guide.md

 Short for *Sport Utility Vehicle*, use *SUV* on all references.

 # T
+#### T-shirt
+Use *T-shirt* on first reference, *tee* may be used subsequently.

 #### task force
 Capitalize only when referencing a specific instance, e.g., *Greek Life Task Force*, *Arch Task Force*, *the Greek Life and Arch task forces*.

 #### tech dump
+Places on campus where old electronics are discarded and often scavenged by students.
+See [this Imgur album](https://imgur.com/a/MBpwM) for maps to all the tech dumps on campus.

 #### telephone numbers
 Never use just a campus extension; always give the full seven- or ten-digit phone number.
 Put the area code, if used, in parentheses, with a space in between it and the rest of the number.
 The number itself should not have any spaces surrounding the hyphen in the middle.